Face Off: Should students take notes on a tablet instead of paper in class?

 The paper production industry consumes vast amounts of energy and water.
 It also contributes significantly to global greenhouse gas emissions.
 Students can reduce their carbon footprint and contribute to a more sustainable educational system by eliminating the need for notebooks.

-As technology continues to evolve, it is clear that the integration of tablets into the educational landscape is a trend that is likely to continue and grow in the years to come.
+As technology evolves, it is clear that the integration of tablets into the educational landscape is a trend that is likely to continue.

 Against: Giselle Lee, 17, West Island School